Revision Date: 23 August 2016

 A cancellation or change charge is reimbursable only if the charge is incurred for a business-related reason or because of adverse weather conditions or a natural disaster.
 Charges incurred for personal reasons, such as illness or family emergency, cannot be reimbursed.
 If an employee is unable to reach their duty point for personal reasons, their travel expenses are not reimbursable.
 For example, if a person has car trouble or becomes ill and is unable to conduct official state business, expenses for that trip cannot be reimbursed.

-Information for Travel Voucher: The form (whether electronically or on paper) must contain information stating:
+- Information for Expense Report: The form must contain information stating:

 Section V. Receipts